Py-AMS/pyams-form/src/pyams_form/doctests/converter.rst

   >>> fudc.to_field_value(myUpload) is None
   Traceback (most recent call last):
   ...
-  ValueError: ('Bytes data are not a file object', ...AttributeError...)
+  ValueError: Bytes data are not a file object

 When converting to the widget value, not conversion should be done, since bytes are not convertable in that sense.